ForwardFinancing/wire_client/README.md

 # WireClient

+> Implementation of ISO 20022 payment initiation (pain) messages and bank providers for wire transfers

 ## Overview

-The WireClient gem provides a common interface for working with a variety of Wire Transfer providers.
+The WireClient gem provides a common interface for working with a variety of Wire Transfer providers and building ISO 20022 payment initiation (pain) messages &mdash; currently, only `pain.001.001.03` and `pain.008.001.02` messages are supported.

+This is a fork of the [`sepa_king`](https://github.com/salesking/sepa_king) Ruby gem.
+Our main purpose is to create a flexible solution appliable to the American financial system.

 ## Installation